-Harry's birth record, August 26, 1874, at the Portage County Courthouse in Ravenna reports his name as Henry Seth Sharp.
-Harry is the English diminutive for Henry, which, apparently, he used throughout his life, and by which he named one of his two sons, and by which a grandson is named.
+Harry's birth record at the Portage County Courthouse in Ravenna reports his name as Henry Seth Sharp.
+Harry is the English diminutive for Henry, which apparently he used throughout his life, and by which he named one of his two sons, and by which a grand son is named.
 In all legal references to his name in Texas, Harry has been the operative name used, including on legal documents.
-Harry is my paternal grandfather, known to me as Papa Sharpe.
+Harry is my paternal grandfather.

 His Portage County birth record is a secondary source document.
 At some point in history, the courthouse had a fire in which many original records were destroyed, included John's.
 Later, county staff people assembled a birth record from other records in the county and nearby cities to represent best efforts at reconstructing a birth file.
-Papa Sharpe's gravestone in Georgetown, Texas cites a birthdate as August 26, 1874.
-That is the day "the family" always knew to celebrate for him.
-However, the reconstructed birth record, identified as FHL File Number 891394, his birthdate is August 4, 1874.
-I am assuming that the August 26 date is the accurate date, and the one we will use.